-Since 2013, the Next Generation Leaders program has trained 52 leaders from around the world in values, ethics and character-driven leadership.
+Since 2013, the Next Generation Leaders program has trained 70 leaders from around the world in values, ethics and character-driven leadership.
 The result is a global network of emerging leaders who shape the world we will inhabit in the future.
 Navigate the following map to learn more about them and their work.

-The NGL program offers up to 20 emerging global leaders one year of targeted professional and personal development—with a core focus on values, ethics and leadership—in order to create a capable and lasting global network of character-driven leaders who shape the world we will inhabit in the future.
+The NGL program offers up to 20 emerging global leaders nine months of targeted professional and personal development—with a core focus on values, ethics and leadership—in order to create a capable and lasting global network of character-driven leaders who shape the world we will inhabit in the future.
 As the Institute links successive classes of leaders together, it creates a global network of advocates for common core values of security, economic opportunity, freedom and human dignity.

 Next Generation Leaders are individuals with varying professional backgrounds, who even in their early- to mid-careers have demonstrated extraordinary character, commitment to core human values and capacity for future leadership.
 International participants come to the United States for one year, while American professionals spend the same time gaining new experiences in the United States in an environment different from their home.

 A key aspect of the program is each NGL’s preparation of an individual Leadership Action Plan.
 Aimed at defining the tangible steps and actions the NGLs will take to bring about positive change in their home societies, the Action Plan becomes the central project of the NGL’s development year.
-Each NGL will take this plan home for implementation upon completion of the program.
-At four junctures throughout the year, the program provides training in values, ethics, leadership, along with media and communications skills and access to the best examples of American business, political, and civic leadership.
+NGLs take their Leadership Action Plans home for implementation upon completion of the program and stay connected to each other and the McCain Institute via the NGL Global Network, a communications platform for LAP follow-up and discussion.